 “I Am Positive” spelled out simply means:

-- “I” = You are the most important person needed to accomplish each goal.
+- “I” = I am the most important person needed to accomplish each goal.

-- “Am” = You are accomplishing your goal right now in the present.
+- “Am” = I am accomplishing your goal right now in the present.

-- “Positive” = You are clearly focused on what you want to accomplish.
+- “Positive” = I am clearly focused on what you want to accomplish.

-Every time you write a drum practice goal, it will begin with the letter “I.” You are the one who wants to get better at drumming.
+Every time you write a drum practice goal, it will begin with the letter “I.” That’s because Your goals are written for yourself.
+You are the one who wants to get better at drumming.

-Always write your goal as if you are already achieving it.
-This is the “Am.”
+Always write a goal as if you are already achieving it.
+This is the “Am” part of a goal.
 If you keep your goal focused on the present tense, you will program your mind to get things done faster.
 It also helps you to stay focused on what you want to achieve.
 Here are some examples:

 - I practice